learn-co-curriculum/python-p3-crud-with-sqlalchemy/README.md

-# Create, Read, Update, and Delete with SQLAlchemy
+# Create Read Update and Delete with SQLAlchemy

 ## Learning Goals